 You’ll be asked to enter a password.
 You can just leave the password blank.

 You can now install the .appx package in a PowerShell (Administrator) window with the Add-AppxPackage command:

 This feature can be used by anyone, but only developers–and maybe some system administrators–will want to go this route.
-Luckily, the process is extremely easy for developers, assuming their applications don’t require any functionality that isn’t supported by the UWP sandbox.
+Luckily, the process is extremely easy for developers.